vjdhama/vjdhama.github.io/source/_posts/2014-12-03-how-to-use-gmaps4rails-gem-in-rails.markdown

 };
 ```

-You can use a custom marker using a `picture` property.
+You can use a custom marker using a picture options hash.

 ``` javascript
 markers = handler.addMarkers([